davidclough/node/_documents/javascript-guide/javascript-guide.md

     var newFunction = person1.writeFullName.bind(bobSmith);
     newFunction();								// "Bob Smith"

 The above examples are rather hypothetical and merely for demonstration.
-Uses of call(), apply() and bind() tend to be specialised but they are significantly used.
+Uses of call(), apply() and bind() tend to be specialised but they are used significantly.

 #### 5. A Function That is a DOM Event Handler
 If a function is used as a DOM event handler `this` will refer to the JavaScript object representing the element from which the event was triggered.